polterguy/polterguy.github.io/tutorials/expressions/index.md

 ### The parent iterator

-This iterator contains one single character, the `.` character, and simply implies _"give me the parent of your previous result set"_.
+This iterator contains one single character, the `.` character, and simply implies _"give me the parent(s) of your previous result set"_.
 The iterator might return multiple nodes, if you somehow managed to compose an expression that contained multiple sub-graph objects, from different parts of your tree, before you appended the parent